 Tips for moving forward:

-- Be kind to yourself.
-Pamper yourself.
+2. BE KIND TO YOURSELF: Pamper yourself.
 Take a mental sick day, or maybe even a week.
 Come straight home from work and chill in bed with a new Netflix series and some pizza.
 Treat yourself to a home spa.
-Whatever it is you decide to do, just move forward with kindness toward yourself.
+Whatever it is you decide to do, just move forward with kindness toward yourself. [clickToTweet tweet=”5 tips for moving on and letting go.” quote=”5 tips for moving on and letting go.”]

 I recently watched Eat, Pray, Love again while I was in Paris, and the main character’s dialogue in a scene about letting go really struck a cord and I think kind of expresses what I’m looking to share: